 Interested in knowing if you’re at risk for hereditary breast & ovarian cancer?
 Take a short quiz (typically takes a few minutes) to determine if you need further evaluation.

-After finding out I was BRCA1 positive, I struggled for a long time accepting this new reality.
+- NothingPinkAfter finding out I was BRCA1 positive, I struggled for a long time accepting this new reality.
 I remember being scared of my own body waiting for the scan or doctors visit where they would tell me that I had developed cancer.
 A year after receiving my BRCA diagnosis, I was having a lot of… Read more: NothingPink

-South Carolina is #StrongerTogether After a year of staying inside, the Miss South Carolina class of 2020 was able to reconnect during a kick off seminar for the summer 2021 competition.
+- Stronger Together SeminarSouth Carolina is #StrongerTogether After a year of staying inside, the Miss South Carolina class of 2020 was able to reconnect during a kick off seminar for the summer 2021 competition.
 Morgan Nichols, Miss South Carolina 2019, said it best: this past year has brought a unique set of challenges to the Miss South Carolina… Read more: Stronger Together Seminar

-I’m proud to say I was able to film my Miss South Carolina People’s Choice video at the place where this journey started.
+- Miss SC People’s ChoiceI’m proud to say I was able to film my Miss South Carolina People’s Choice video at the place where this journey started.
 I’m proud to say that I’m stronger through this this diagnosis, and stronger through this organization.

-In honor of National Cancer Survivors Day I want to share the story of the brave, strong woman that is my grandmother.❤️ My Nana is a two time breast cancer survivor and ovarian cancer survivor.
+- National Cancer Survivor DayIn honor of National Cancer Survivors Day I want to share the story of the brave, strong woman that is my grandmother.❤️ My Nana is a two time breast cancer survivor and ovarian cancer survivor.
 Growing up, I watched her struggle fighting the monster that is cancer.
 Between chemotherapy, radiation, and multiple surgeries, she never… Read more: National Cancer Survivor Day

-3 years have passed since my life was changed.
+- 3 Years…3 years have passed since my life was changed.
 My freshman year of college, I received a phone call from Gibbs Cancer Center stating that my genetic testing results were in, and that I had tested positive for the BRCA1 genetic mutation.
 I remember feeling nothing, I had truly convinced myself that this wouldn’t be… Read more: 3 Years…